Hugovdberg/PIconnect/docs/tutorials/recorded_values.rst

         data = point.recorded_value('-5m')
         print(data)

-You will see :any:`PISeries` is printed containing a single row, with the PIPoint name as the Series name, the point value as the value, and the corresponding timestamp as the index.
+You will see a :class:`pandas.Series` is printed containing a single row, with the PI tag as the Series name, the point value as the value, and the corresponding timestamp as the index.